josephberger/PanOS-Master-Tshoot/README.md

 Here are the available command-line options for `mt-cli.py` (use --help for each command to see more details):

+- `build-db`: Build the initial database.
+Must be run before any other commands are available if no db is present.
+- `inventory`: Print inventory counts of the database.
 - `add`: Add a Panorama or NGFW to the database.
 - `delete`: Delete a Panorama or NGFW from the database.
 - `import`: Import NGFWs connected to Panorama (run this before other operations if using Panorama).
 - `refresh`: Refresh NGFW information (use with optional filters).
-- `show`: Display routes, virtual routers, interfaces, NGFWs, Panorama details, LLDP neighbors, BGP peers, and inventory.
+- `show`: Display routes, virtual routers, interfaces, NGFWs, Panorama details, LLDP neighbors, BGP peers.
 - `fib`: Perform FIB Lookup for an IPv4 address.
 - `update-ha`: Update HA (High Availability) status.